microtrain/bootcamp/01-DevEnvironment/07-Git.md

 git commit README.md
 ```

 This will open an editor window that asks you to enter a commit message.
 Enter _Changed the header_ and save the file.
-You will see a message that indicates the changes to the README.md file have been committed.
+You will see a message that indicating changes to the file have been committed.

 ![Modified](/img/git/commit.png)